Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-The new service was inaugurated 11 November , traveling between Kansas City and Lincoln, but at a lower speed than the record, on average speed 74 km/h (46 mph).[16]
+The service began on November 11, traveling between Kansas City and Lincoln, albeit at a lower speed than the record, averaging 74 km/h (46 mph).

-Many of these streamliners posted travel times comparable to or even better than their modern Amtrak successors, which are limited to 127 km/h (79 mph) top speed on most of the network.
+Several of these streamliners recorded travel times equivalent to or better than their modern Amtrak successors, which are confined by a 127 km/h (79 mph) maximum speed on much of the network.

 [